automated-functional-testing

 • Document the process.
 Take many screenshots and ensure you know what's happening at every step.
 This will make it easier to track down where problems originated if they do arise.

 • Learn more whenever you can.
 There are online courses, webinars, and textbooks for almost everything, including automated functional testing.
-You can only benefit from them.
+You can only benefit from earning online course badges and gaining more knowledge.

 Pro tip